Religion in pre-Islamic Arabia: Religious beliefs of Arabs outside Arabia

 Palmyra was a cosmopolitan society, with its population being a mix of Aramaeans and Arabs.
 The Arabs of Palmyra worshipped al-Lat, Rahim and Shamash.
 The temple of al-Lat was established by the Bene Ma'zin tribe, who were probably an Arab tribe.
 The nomads of the countryside worshipped a set of deities, bearing Arab names and attributes, most prominent of them was Abgal, who himself is not attested in Palmyra itself.
 Ma'n, an Arab god, was worshipped alongside Abgal in a temple dedicated in 195 AD at Khirbet Semrin in the Palmyrene region while an inscription dated 194 AD at Ras esh-Shaar calls him the "good and bountiful god".
 A stele at Ras esh-Shaar shows him riding a horse with a lance while the god Saad is riding a camel.
 Abgal, Ma'n and Sa'd were known as the genii.

 The god Ashar was represented on a stele in Dura-Europos alongside another god Sa'd.
 The former was represented on a horse with Arab dress while the other was shown standing on the ground.
 Both had Parthian hairstyle, large facial hair and moustaches as well as similar clothing.
 Ashar's name is found to have been used in a theophoric manner among the Arab-majority areas of the region of the Northwest Semitic languages, like Hatra, where names like "Refuge of Ashar", "Servant of Ashar" and "Ashar has given" are recorded on an inscription.

 In Edessa, the solar deity was the primary god around the time of the Roman Emperor Julian and this worship was presumably brought in by migrants from Arabia.
 Julian's oration delivered to the denizens of the city mentioned that they worshipped the Sun surrounded by Azizos and Monimos whom Iamblichus identified with Ares and Hermes respectively.
 Monimos derived from Mu'nim or "the favourable one", and was another name of Ruda or Ruldaiu as apparent from spellings of his name in Sennacherib's Annals.

 The idol of the god al-Uqaysir was, according to the Book of Idols, located in Syria, and was worshipped by the tribes of Quda'a, Lakhm, Judham, Amela, and Ghatafan.
 Adherents would go on a pilgrimage to the idol and shave their heads, then mix their hair with wheat, "for every single hair a handful of wheat".

-A shrine to Dushara has been discovered in the harbour of ancient Puteoli in Italy.
+A shrine to Dushara has been discovered in the harbour of ancient Puteoli in Italy, together with the Puteoli Nabataean inscriptions.
 The city was an important nexus for trade to the Near East, and it is known to have had a Nabataean presence during the mid 1st century BCE.
 A Minaean altar dedicated to Wadd evidently existed in Delos, containing two inscriptions in Minaean and Greek respectively.